 Ask a group of gardeners what a traditional garden looks like, and you'll likely get a different answer from each person.
-The same is true of virtually every landscape type, including Japanese or Japanese-influence yards.
-If you're not quite sure what a Japanese landscape is and are interested in learning more, or if you want to integrate elements of these gardens into your own outdoor spaces, read on for Japanese landscape inspiration.
+The same is true of virtually every landscape type, including Japanese garden or Japanese-influence yards.
+If you're not quite sure what a Japanese garden or Japanese landscape is and are interested in learning more, or if you want to integrate elements of these gardens into your own outdoor spaces, read on for Japanese landscape inspiration.

-What Is a Japanese Landscape?
+What Is a Japanese Landscape or Japanese Garden?

 For most people, Japanese gardens probably conjure mental images of serene and clean-lined spaces filled with trees, rocks, winding pathways, and naturally occurring colors.
 For experts who understand the history of Japanese gardens, the final product is a bit more complicated.
 "Traditional Japanese gardens were highly designed and belonged almost exclusively to Japanese aristocracy," says Jennifer Schneller, a landscape architect who owns her own firm in Ohio.
 "For purists there's a strict definition based on style of what can or cannot be included, with a very particular plant palette and elements placed in a particular way."